ryan-durbin/SiteTime/README.md

 The backend is complete and I've had it running for many months without a hickup, but the front end and payments aren't functional.

+Spaghetti code this is and not MVC.
+This is terrible code, but 10 min here and there for 2 years makes this :)

 Instalation
 ===========
 to come